aslepyan/CompressiveTactileSubsampling/README.md

 * `reconAccPlot` is used to calculate the accuracies of the reconstructed images and plot some relevant figures.

 ## Subsampled Image Classification
-The folder `classification` is for the classification of collected subsampled tactile data whose classes have been .
+The folder `classification` is for the classification of collected subsampled tactile data.
 * `SRC.m` is used to determine the classes the reconstructed images belong to, calculate the accuracies of the classification of different methods and sampling modes, as well as plot some relevant figures.

-# Application
+# Applications
 ## Generalizability
 * `genReconAccPlot.m` is used to